On dropping the first Sobol' point: Digital nets and scrambling

 \section{Digital nets and scrambling}

 In this section we review digital nets and describe properties of their scrambled versions.
 The points from Sobol' sequences provide the most widely used example of digital nets.
-For details of their construction and analysis see the monographs \cite{dick:pill:2010,nied:1992}.
+For details of their construction and analysis, see the monographs \cite{dick:pill:2010,nied:1992}.
 There are numerous implementations of Sobol' sequences \cite{brat:fox:1988,joe:kuo:2008,sobo:asot:krei:kuch:2011}.
-They differ in what are called `direction numbers' and they can also deliver the points in different orderings.
+They differ in what are called `direction numbers' and they can also vary in the order with which the points are generated.
 The numerical results here use direction numbers from \cite{joe:kuo:2008} via an implementation from Nuyens' magic point shop, described in \cite{kuo:nuye:2016} and scrambled as in \cite{rtms}.
+The Sobol' and scrambled Sobol' points in this paper were generated using the R function {\tt rsobol} that appears in \url{http://statweb.stanford.edu/~owen/code/} along with some documentation.
+That code also includes the faster and more space efficient scrambling of Matousek \cite{mato:1998:2}.

 We begin with the notion of elementary intervals, which are special hyper-rectangular subsets of $[0,1)^d$.
-For an integer base $b\ge2$, a dimension $d\ge1$, a vector $\bsk=(k_1,\dots,k_d)$ of integers $k_j\ge0$ and a vector $\bsc = (c_1,\dots,c_d)$ of integers with $0\le c_j <b^{k_j}$, the Cartesian product
+For an integer base $b\geqslant2$, a dimension $d\geqslant1$, a vector $\bsk=(k_1,\dots,k_d)$ of integers $k_j\geqslant0$ and a vector $\bsc = (c_1,\dots,c_d)$ of integers with $0\leqslant c_j <b^{k_j}$, the Cartesian product

 is an elementary interval in base $b$.
 It has volume $b^{-|\bsk|}$ where $|\bsk| = \sum_{j=1}^dk_j$.

 Speaking informally, the set $E(\bsk,\bsc)$ has a proportion $b^{-|\bsk|}$ of the volume of $[0,1]^d$ and so it `deserves' to get (i.e., contain) $nb^{-|\bsk|}$ points when we place $n$ points inside $[0,1]^d$.
 Digital nets satisfy that condition for certain~$\bsk$.
 We use the following definitions from Niederreitter \cite{nied:1987}.